 8th of December 2017

 We had the pleasure of attending the ACS 2017 Annual Diversity Dinner held on Friday the 8th of December at Crown Perth.
-Our very own Dr. Vivienne Conway did the Locknote address about the fact that when we share each others' burdens, they don't seem as heavy.
-She drew on the popular song 'He Ain't Heavy', by The Hollies for inspiration, and demonstrated how a sense of caring for others should permeate our whole organisation.
-We all have a responsibility to ensure the well-being of others..
-We’d like to thanks ACS WA for such a fabulous evening, and to thank the other wonderful speaker Lisa Evans from Speaking Savvy Public Speaking & Storytelling for her story.
+Dr. Vivienne Conway did the Locknote address about the fact that when we share each others' burdens, they don't seem as heavy.
+She drew on the popular song 'He Ain't Heavy', by The Hollies for inspiration, and demonstrated how a sense of caring for others should permeate our whole organization.
+We all have a responsibility to ensure the well-being of others.
+We’d like to thank ACS WA for such a fabulous evening and to thank the other wonderful speaker Lisa Evans from Speaking Savvy Public Speaking & Storytelling for her story.
 If you'd like to see the photos from the event, please click here.

 ACS Digital Disruptors Awards

 A big congratulations to our very own Dr. Vivienne Conway on receiving the Gold Disruptor ACS ICT Professional of the Year Award on November 2nd 2017!